RegardV/RegardV/README.md

 First 3 months of 2025
 Spent 2 months learing CLI crew_ai, Python, linux re-education, Vscode, git ( Cline-coder and abaccus.ai agents ) $150usd tokens = Schoolfees at this point
 I created a Flask ap on node,js and built this >> take a look.
-IF there is no link here yet then I am still adventuring to get it running in Render but the free plan is quite tight so not sure ho well it will perform. (link)
+IF there is no link here yet, then I am still adventuring to get it running in Render but the free plan is quite tight so not sure ho well it will perform. (link)

 This single page, is the first module in quite an extensive workflow.
 I am still figuring out the most logical progession of flow, and the pieces, jumping codestacks, I see my tumbnail says rainbow coder haha.
 But With this small project I can now say that I am the fullstack developer for this page. (grins) yes it's tiny but it works as expected( and render's free hosting is extremely light and tight).
 But it's llm connected keys saved in the back server, not that ther is much cap on the api haha.( That was a crazy 2 days out of my life trying to wrap my head round HTF do we go from staging to production ready in terms of storing and callin api keys.
 And actually getting answers from the requests.
 HAd a little celebration when it all came together.